Galthorn/Plugins-Wordpress/seo-functions/README.md

 ## Deployment

-1. Upload `nme-seo-functions` directory to the `/wp-content/plugins/` directory
+1. Upload `seo-functions` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Activate the options you need in the admin page of the plugin (NME SEO Functions)